Firmamenter/Financial-Fraud-Detection/README.md

-# Financial-Fraud-Detection
+# Financial Fraud Detection

-Predict fraud transaction with multiple machine learning classification models
+Design features and predict fraud transaction with multiple machine learning classification models.

+Use Gaussian Naïve Bayes, Random Forest, LDA, QDA, Logistic Regression to compare prediction accuracy and reached 99.94% accuracy on test dataset.
+Then test with PCA for better computational performance.